 George Hathaway, P.E. graduated from the Dep’t of Electrical Engineering at the University of Toronto in 1974 and is a Registered Professional Engineer.
-As founder and principal of HRI, he is responsible for scientific and engineering “hands-on” project management from concept to completion and is the chief designer with final oversight and accountability whilst managing and directing multiple projects simultaneously.
-He is a consultant on novel and exotic materials, energy production and propulsion concepts and is expert on experimental design, analysis, testing and technical drawing and report writing.
-George is also a machinist with considerable experience in all cutting, turning, milling, joining and fabrication operations and is an expert on scientific and engineering measurements and their misuse.
+As founder and President of Hathaway Research International, he is responsible for scientific and engineering “hands-on” project management from concept to completion and is the chief designer with final oversight and accountability whilst managing and directing multiple projects simultaneously.
+He is a consultant on novel and exotic materials, energy production and propulsion concepts, instrumentation and is expert on experimental design, analysis, test and measurement and report writing.
+George is also a machinist providing invaluable insight into the fastest route to product development and is an expert on scientific and engineering measurements and their misuse.
 He is also a reviewer for several scientific publications and author of the book “Mindbending: The Hutchison Files”.

 Dr. Jim Segala has over 30 years of experience in the scientific and engineering fields designing and building complex experimental systems.
 Dr. Segala holds advanced degrees in both Mechanical Engineering and Physics which allows him to engage in a wide range of areas where he can utilize his expertise.
 One particular area of interest is the computational analysis of complex systems in order to achieve optimal designs.
 Dr. Segala has performed computational chemistry, biology, electrodynamic, and mechanical system analysis.
 When standard analysis tools are not available, Dr. Segala develops custom applications using C++, Python, MATLAB, and other popular software development platforms.
 Dr. Segala also has expertise in the design, programming, and construction of embedded control system used in experimental and industrial applications.
 He has experience with the 8051, PIC, Propeller, Arduino, Raspberry Pi to name a few.
 In addition, he has developed computational and control software on the Linux and Windows platforms.